 Other times, your hair has suffered from years of blow-drying and straightening, and it looks dry, brittle, and unattractive.
 You know you need a deep conditioning treatment, and you need it ASAP.

 At Chroma Hair Studio & Spa, our technicians have treated all sorts of hair problems - from unprofessional coloring with multiple bands of different colors and tones to dehydrated hair and more.
 Sometimes, our client's entire hairstyle needs to be corrected.
 To do this, we stock multiple types of color and toners to revitalize hair and give it the color you've been dreaming of.
 Our team always puts a priority on the health and integrity of your hair, whether it's your first visit or your fortieth.Appointment Request

 The Brazilian blowout: you've heard about the new craze, you've seen the stunning results, but haven't had a chance to sit down and receive the treatment yourself.
-Luckily, Chroma Hair Studio & Spa now offers this sought-after style right here in Folly Beach, from certified Brazilian blowout stylists.
+Luckily, Chroma Hair Studio & Spa now offers this sought-after style right here near Folly Beach, from certified Brazilian blowout stylists.

 If you suffer from dull, frizzy hair that lacks life and shine, the Brazilian blowout is one of the best ways to get smooth, frizz-free hair.
 By using cutting-edge bonding technology, this customizable treatment doesn't damage your hair at all.
 Actually, it improves your hair's health by adding a protective layer of protein that smooths your hair for weeks on end.

 This ultra-popular choice offers you a laundry list of benefits, like:

 To get the best of both worlds, be sure to schedule your Brazilian blowout and custom hair color treatment in the same appointment.
 Call us today to learn more about our Brazilian blowouts and to schedule your appointment today.